dmwm/DAS/doc/sphinx/new_service.rst

 How to add new data-service
 ===========================

+**IMPORTANT:**
+code is under re-factoring to use a pluggable interface via registration service.

 DAS supports pluggable architecture, so adding a new CMS data-service should be a trivial procedure.
 To do so we need to create a new class inherited from :class:`DAS.services.abstract_service.DASAbstractService`.